vuejs-sintaxis-basica

 In this example:

-Although it is possible to use complex expressions in interpolation, it is not advisable to overuse them.
-In such cases, it’s better to use methods or computed properties.
+Although it is possible to use complex expressions in interpolation, it is not recommended to overuse them.
+In these cases, it is better to use methods or computed properties.

-The directives are special attributes we add to HTML that Vue.js uses to provide additional functionalities.
+Directives are special attributes we add to HTML that Vue.js uses to provide additional functionality.